 Detachment is a form of personal integrity

 Now, we’ll go deeper into what detachment is to clarify some important aspects.
-This term doesn’t completely mean that we give up everything we have.
+This term doesn’t mean that you have to give up everything you have.
 Getting rid of absolutely everything is not synonymous with happiness.

-Lacking essential things is a major focus of uncertainty, fear, and sadness.
-Now then, too many dependencies are focal points for suffering.
+Lacking essential things is a major source of uncertainty, fear, and sadness.
+That being said, too many dependencies can also bring suffering.
 These include activities that tie us to things, people, and places.

-- If we build our lives around one person, that can be bad.
-When our happiness depends on the mood, whims, and attitudes of one individual, “there is something hurting us.”
+- If you build your life around one person, that can be bad.
+When your happiness depends on the moods, whims, and attitudes of one individual, that could bring you pain.

-- If we are so attached to our families that we don’t dare to move out of the house, “something is hurting us.”
+- If you are so attached to your family that you don’t dare to move out of the house, that could bring you pain.

-- If we are tied to our jobs for any reason, “something is hurting us.”
-There are many reasons, too.
+- If you’re tied to your job for any reason, that could bring you pain.
+There are many reasons this might occur.
 It could be the desire to get a better position at work, or earn more money, or even to move up in society.

-- In all of these cases, something is hurting us.
-We are forgetting to be happy.
+- In all of these cases, something is bringing you pain.
+You are forgetting to be happy.

-Happiness is first born inside of us.
-This then lets us feel complete, free, and mature.
+Happiness is first born inside of you.
+This then lets you feel complete, free, and mature.

-How to apply “detachment” in our daily lives
+How to apply “detachment” in your daily life

 - Accept uncertainty.
 When you decide on a goal, don’t put all of your hopes and happiness on the outcome.
 Learning from the process and accepting uncertainty are fundamental.

-- Don’t focus your well-being and happiness on what everyone else is doing.
+- Don’t base your well-being and happiness on what everyone else is doing.
 Or even what they aren’t doing.
-That is a source of suffering we should learn how to control.
+That is a source of suffering you should learn how to control.

 - Decide to depend on your own actions.
 Also, know how to be receptive to what others do spontaneously.
 But don’t expect anything.

-- If you obsess over people doing things for you, you will be unhappy.
+- If you obsess over people doing things for you, you’ll be unhappy.

-- Don’t confuse wants with necessity.
-They are not the same.
+- Don’t confuse wants with needs.
+They aren’t the same.
 For example, I want to win the lottery because I need to get the prize money to fix all of my problems.
 This is just something I want.